 With their award-winning FASP protocol, Aspera software fully utilizes existing infrastructure to deliver the fastest, most predictable file-transfer experience.
 If you find that your network bandwidth is being completely maximized yet your throughput rate is low, Aspera could be the solution for your business needs.

-At PacGenesis, we have earned IBM’s trust to implement their solution as a Premier IBM Aspera Business Partner.
+At PacGenesis, we have earned IBM’s trust to implement their solution as an IBM Gold Business Partner.
 We want to help you find the right solution for your organization.
 To ask questions about file transfer software or Aspera, please reach out to our team at (512) 766-8715.